bmwanz/PictoCaching/README.md

-# ece150final
+# PictoCache
-Pictocache: Final Project for ECE150
+A Project for ECE150